irkan-hadi/irkan-hadi/README.md

 ### Hi there 👋🏻,
 My name is Irkan and I am a certified and experienced Full-Stack Software Developer / Engineer.
-I am passionate about Software, Web, Data Science, Cyber Security and Blockchain.
+I am passionate about Software, Web, Cloud, Data Science, Cyber Security and Blockchain.

 ---
 ### 💼 Experience: